behnamasadi/mastering-xml/README.md

 ## XML Parser

-XML parser is a tool that reads XML documents and turns the stream of characters from files into an internal representation.
+XML parser is a tool that reads XML documents and turns the stream of characters into an internal representation.
 `TinyXML, Saxon, Xerces, MSXML` are example XML parser.
 We will restive them in the following chapters.

 ## Programming Interfaces
-According to the XML design goals: "It shall be easy to create programs that process XML documents".
+According to the XML design goals: "It shall be easy to create programs that can process XML documents".
 However there is essentially no detail in the XML specification on how programmers might go about performing such processing.

-Existing XML processing APIs tend to fall into the following categories:
+Existing XML processing APIs will fall into the following categories.

-### Document Object Model
+### Document Object Model  (DOM)
 Every XML document has a tree structure, the root element is at the top, and the child elements are related to the root elements through branches, similar to how leaves are connected to trees through branches.
-It is very easy to traverse all succeeding branches and leaf nodes starting from the root with Tree-traversal APIs from a programming language, for example DOM.
+It is very easy to traverse all succeeding branches and leaf nodes, starting from the root with Tree-traversal APIs from a programming language.

 Document Object Model (DOM) is an API that enables you to navigate a document like a tree of node objects.

-The Document Object Model (DOM) is a cross-platform and language-independent API, that enables you to navigate a document like a tree of node objects.

 ```